 - Add a little bit of dog-friendly vegetables such as broccoli, carrots, or peas.

-- Small amount of celery or potatoes are good vegetable options as well.
+- Small amounts of celery or potatoes are good vegetable options as well.

 - Add 3 tablespoons of olive oils as well as ¼ cup of apple cider.